Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning: Adaptive Stress Testing

-\paragraph{\textbf{Reward Function.}} The reward function for \ac{ast} of a state-action simulator is given in Equation~\ref{eq:poastreward}.
-The reward is expressed as a function of state-action simulator outputs and a Boolean variable $\tau$ which indicates whether the simulator has terminated, i.e., $\tau=\textsc{IsTerminal}(\mathcal{\bar{S}})$.
+The reward function for \ac{ast} of a seed-action simulator is given in Equation~\ref{eq:poastreward}.
+The reward is expressed as a function of seed-action simulator outputs and a Boolean variable $\tau$ which indicates whether the simulator has terminated, i.e., $\tau=\textsc{IsTerminal}(\mathcal{\bar{S}})$.
 The three components mirror those in Equation~\ref{eq:astmdp_reward}.